FastV1per/Alien_DNA_tutorial/README.md

 * Any prior history of coding

 # Setting up your Github account
 In order to access the data and use these programs.
 Please sign up to Github.
 Github is used by all computer science majors, huge tech companies, and researchers alike.
-For those who are interested in the world of bioinformatics or computer sicence, I would suggest keeping this account for future use.
+For those who are interested in the world of bioinformatics or computer science, I would suggest keeping this account for future use.

 # Downloading LinuxOS

-> PLEASE HAVE AT LEAST 2.7 GB OF FREE STOREAGE SPACE
+> PLEASE HAVE AT LEAST 2.7 GB OF FREE STORAGE SPACE

-These programs are BIG so please save any homework or projects on the cloud or on a hard drive and uninstall any games or apps on your computer that you haven't palyed in a long time.
+These programs are BIG so please save any homework or projects on the cloud or on a hard drive and uninstall any games or apps on your computer that you haven't played in a long time.

 ## Windows
 Windows is a bit weird due to the fact that you need a virtual machine to support the linuxOS.
 VirtualBox is a free virtual machine program that can run all linuxOS.
-Lubuntu is the most light and most compatible linuxOS for windows and for VirtuaBox.
+Lubuntu is the most light and most compatible linuxOS for windows and for VirtualBox.
 Please download the following programs here:

 - VirtualBox (https://www.virtualbox.org/) Downloads --> VirtualBox 7.0.10 platform packages section --> Windows hosts
 - Lubuntu (https://lubuntu.me/) On the top left click on downloads --> click on the Desktop 64-bit for 22.04.3 LTS (jammy Jellyfish)